Para (Special Forces): Training

-In addition to this in-house training, the commandos also attend a number of schools run by the Army that specialize in terrain and environmental warfare.
+In addition to this in-house training, the commandos also attend several schools run by the Army that specialize in warfare over varying types of terrain and specialisations.
 These include the Junior Leaders' Commando Training Camp in Belgaum, Karnataka, the Parvat Ghatak School (for high altitude mountain warfare) in Tawang Arunachal Pradesh, the desert warfare school in Rajasthan, the High Altitude Warfare School (HAWS) in Sonamarg, Kashmir, the Counterinsurgency and Jungle Warfare School (CIJWS) in Vairengte, Mizoram, and the Indian special forces training school in Nahan, Himachal Pradesh.
-These schools are among the finest of their kind anywhere, and routinely host students from other countries.
+These schools are among the finest of their kind anywhere and routinely host foreign students.

 Members of USSOCOM (United States Special Operations Command) and UKSF (United Kingdom Special Forces) have conducted joint training exercises with the Indian Paras.
 SOF members from the three nations routinely train at each other's facilities to improve military cooperation and tactical skills.
-This allows the SOF operators from each nation to see tactics and perspectives offered by other top-notch organizations.
+This allows the SOF operators from each nation to see tactics and perspectives offered by other top-notch organisations.
 It is thought that the French Foreign Legion also has approached CIJWS regarding the courses taught by them.
 Para SF troops can also undergo a complete Combat Divers course, after which they earn a combat diver badge.
 They are also experienced in conducting SHBO (special heliborne operations) and typically employ Cheetahs, MI-8/MI-17, or HAL (Dhruv) helicopters for this purpose.

 Joint exercises with other nations

-The Para (SF) conduct a series of joint exercises, named Vajra Prahar, with the United States Army every year, in which about 100 personnel from the US and Indian special forces participate.
-INDRA is a series of joint exercise with Russian special forces, and operation Sampriti is the name for joint exercises with Bangladeshi special forces.
+The Para (SF) conducts a series of joint exercises, named Vajra Prahar, with the United States Army every year, in which about 100 personnel from the US and Indian special forces participate.
+INDRA is a series of joint exercises with Russian special forces, and operation Sampriti is the name for joint exercises with Bangladeshi special forces.
 Para (SF) also conducts exercises and training with the special forces of Israel.
 The Ajeya Warrior is a series of exercises with the SFSG of the UK.
-Indian special forces also conduct exercises with forces of the following 16 friendly countries: the United States, France, the UK, Russia, Mongolia, Kazakhstan, Uzbekistan, Kyrgyzstan, Bangladesh, Myanmar, Nepal, Maldives, Seychelles, Singapore, Indonesia and Thailand.
+Indian special forces also conduct exercises with forces of the following 16 countries: the United States, France, the UK, Russia, Mongolia, Kazakhstan, Uzbekistan, Kyrgyzstan, Bangladesh, Myanmar, Nepal, Maldives, Seychelles, Singapore, Indonesia and Thailand.

-International competitions
+Global competitions

 Personnel from the Para (SF) have participated in international competitions like Airborne Africa, Cambrian Patrol.
 This exercise was designed to test the special forces community's endurance, combat efficiency, and combat readiness.
-The regiment has a record of highest tally wins in both these exercises that is hosted annually ever since their participation was inducted in the competition hosted by Botswana in Africa's Kalahari Desert from 8–10 June 2002, in which 10 Para (SF) participated.
+The regiment has a record for the highest tally of wins in both these exercises that is hosted annually ever since their participation was inducted in the competition hosted by Botswana in Africa's Kalahari Desert from 8–10 June 2002, in which 10 Para (SF) participated.
 Special forces from other nations like the Special Air Service of the UK and the Green Berets of the US also participated.

 In 2014 and 2021 teams from the Indian army won the gold medal out of the 140 teams that participated in Exercise Cambrian Patrol held in the UK.